Italy's ILVA says faces closure over steel seizure

 Prime Minister Mario Monti will meet with the plant's president on Thursday in response, reflecting the sensitivity of the case for the technocrat government.
 At stake are some 20,000 jobs in an area already blighted by high unemployment and a stagnant economy.

-The meeting will bring together the environment, labour and health ministers, regional governors and union chiefs, the government said in a statement.
+The meeting will bring together the environment, labor and health ministers, regional governors and union chiefs, the government said in a statement.

 Prosecutors ordered the arrest of seven people on suspicion of bribing officials to cover up a health and environmental scandal at the sprawling site in Taranto in southern Italy, where emissions of cancer-causing chemicals have been blamed for abnormally high cancer rates and respiratory diseases.